juzoff/CIND-820---Capstone-Customer-Segmentation-Profitability-Forecasting-Retail-Marketing/README.md

 This branch focuses on the initial steps of the CIND-820 Capstone project, including data sampling, statistical verification of representativeness, and exploratory data analysis (EDA) for the Retail Sales and Customer Behavior Analysis dataset (1,000,000+ records, 100+ features).
 These steps ensure a computationally efficient and representative dataset for subsequent preprocessing and analysis (RQ1: clustering, RQ2: profitability forecasting and statistical analysis, RQ3: predictive modeling).

 ---
-## Data Preprocessing Present:
-- Extracted a 30,000-record sample using simple random, systematic, and stratified sampling to ensure computational efficiency.
-- Validated sample representativeness with Anderson-Darling and Chi-square tests, achieving p-values > 0.05.
-- Conducted EDA using ydata-profiling to confirm no missing values, identify outliers, and guide feature engineering.

----
 ## Branch Components
 Dataset Sampling:
 - A subset of 30,000 records was extracted using simple random, systematic, and stratified sampling, prioritizing stratification on income_bracket and loyalty_program (Ngai et al., 2009).